find your local nursery

 4. Opt-out Structure and Termly Commitment

-Parents may request to opt out of individual elements termly.
+Parents may request to opt out of individual elements (e.g. opt in for food but not for enrichment etc.) each term.

 -